LogicElements/matter-lora-env-node/README.md

   - CO₂ concentration cluster (0x040D, MEA)
   - Power Source info for USB, Li-Ion and LiSOCl₂

-Pairing workflow:

-1. Enter CONFIG mode and run `ESP COMM START` **or** `ESP QR` in the console.
-   The device prints the **QR and manual pairing code** and also draws the QR on the e-ink display.
-2. In Home Assistant, add a new **Matter** device and scan the QR code.
-3. After commissioning, all sensors appear in HA; you can then import the example dashboard.
+Pairing workflow: use the quick steps below, or jump to the detailed guide.

+Quick steps (Home Assistant / Google Nest Hub):

+1. Enter the console by holding the button for ~5 s.
+2. If the device was paired to another fabric, check `ESP FABRICS`; recommended: run `ESP FACTORYRESET` (factory-reset the ESP32-C6, clears fabrics/commissioning info).
+3. Run `ESP COMM START`.
+4. Finish commissioning by pairing the device via the QR code in your controller.
+5. After commissioning completes, type `EXIT`.

 For a step-by-step walkthrough (Thread network prep, dashboards, Grafana embedding), see [`home-assistant/matter/README.md`](home-assistant/matter/README.md).